MansiPandey-2002/DSA/README.md

 ## Table of Contents

 - **Searching Techniques**
+  - `searching.c`: Implementation of all searching algorithms in C.
 - **Sorting Algorithms**
+  - `sorting.c`: Implementation of all sorting algorithms in C.
 - **Stacks**
   - `stack.c`: Implementation of a stack (Creation, Insertion, Deletion, Display) in C.
 - **Queues**